 Hydrogen sulfide is linked to respiratory problems when inhaled, according to the Environmental Protection Agency.
 Most people are exposed to it in industrial settings.

-In short this is why you hire an EXPERIENCED agent.
-Not your friend who just got her license, or your buddy who does it part time but is a school teacher full time.
-Would you hire a part time doctor to do your surgery or a want a surgeon who is always practicing and working with the latest know how?
+In short, this is why you hire an EXPERIENCED agent.
+Not your friend who just got her license, or your buddy who does it part-time but is a school teacher full time.
+Would you hire a part-time doctor to do your surgery or want a surgeon who is always practicing and working with the latest know-how?

 CRUMBLING FOUNDATIONS (bad concrete)